Easy quantum groups: 2a. Operator algebras

 In order to get started, we need to know what a ``quantum space'' is, and for quantum groups we will see afterwards.
 However, this is not an easy question, and as the term ``quantum'' tends to indicate, we are a bit into physics here.
 So, we must either know some quantum physics, or trust mathematical physicists, and their findings.
 We will opt for this latter way.
 Following, as usual, John von Neumann, we have:

 \begin{fact} A quantum space is the dual of an operator algebra. \end{fact}

-So, our plan will be that of explaining first what an operator algebra is, then what a quantum space is, and then what a quantum group is.
-Afterwards, we will axiomatize the easy quantum groups, and work out some basic examples, including those in the above cube.
-Getting started now, we are first in need of the following definition:
+So, our plan will be that of explaining what an operator algebra is, then what a quantum space is, and then what a quantum group is.
+Afterwards, we will axiomatize the easy quantum groups, and work out some basic examples, including those appearing in the above cube.
+Getting started now, what we need is the following definition:

 \begin{definition} A Hilbert space is a complex vector space $H$ given with a scalar product $<x,y>$, satisfying the following conditions: \begin{enumerate} \item $<x,y>$ is linear in $x$, and antilinear in $y$.